-If your concern is about the headteacher, you should raise this with our Chair of Local Academy Committee and CEO.
+If your concern is about the headteacher, you should raise this with your Chair of LAC or CEO.

 If you would prefer to raise your concerns outside of the school, then you are able to contact the NSPCC whistleblowing line on 0800 028 0285 or email help@nspcc.org.uk for national organisations or make contact with Oxfordshire County Council.